AlessandroTambellini/Href-Crawler/README.md

 # Href Crawler
-Href Crawler checks all links (hrefs) on a website, starting from a specified URL.
+Href Crawler checks all links (hrefs) in a website, starting from a specified URL
-Note that it doesn't read local file, therefore it isn't suitable for local testing.

 ## Run
 ```
 node crawler.js <url>
 ```

-Alternatively, to view the logs:
+To view the logs:
 ```
 NODE_DEBUG=log node href-crawler.js <url>
 ```

 ## Description
-Tool that checks all the hrefs associated with an anchor tag (&lt;a&gt;) in a web page, associated with the specified URL.
+Tool that checks all the hrefs associated with an anchor tag (&lt;a&gt;) in a web page, associated with the specified URL (for local ones, use localhost).
 Breakdown of its functionality:

 1) **Starting point**: